muskanTaza/Dash.Readme-docs/docs/APPENDIX/webhooks-3.md

 ## Authenticating Webhooks

 Tazapay signs each webhook request.
-You should verify the signature to ensure it came from us.
+You should verify the signature to ensure the webhook came from us.

 ### How It Works